AnkitaMungalpara/HuggingFace-NLP/README.md

 ### Module 1: Fundamentals of 🤗 Transformers: From Basics to Fine-Tuning

+Learn the fundamental concepts of the 🤗 Transformers library, including how Transformer models function.
+By the end of this section, you’ll know how to utilize a model from the Hugging Face Hub, fine-tune it on a dataset, and share your results.

 - [01.
 Introduction to Transformers Pipeline](https://github.com/AnkitaMungalpara/HuggingFace-NLP/blob/main/00_Transformers_Pipeline_Introduction.ipynb)

 - [02.
 Transformer Pipelines: Behind the Scenes](https://github.com/AnkitaMungalpara/HuggingFace-NLP/blob/main/01_Behind_the_scenes_pipeline.ipynb)